Based on Perez Zagorin, How the Idea of Religious Toleration Came to the West (Princeton, 2003)

 It is accordingly on this battle field, almost solely, that the rights of the individual against society have been asserted on broad grounds of principle, and the claim of society to exercise authority over dissentients, openly controverted.31

 The long struggle for religious freedom did not simply establish the right to worship as one pleases.
-It also established the template for the modern array of human rights.
+It also created the template for the modern society’s array of human rights.

 - Zagorin, How the Idea of Religious Toleration Came to the West, p.
 41. ↩